tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 it is important to train my design muscle.

 The more time you spend looking at beautiful design. the more easily you will be able to differentiate it from bad design.
+Train your eye by consuming and eventually you'll get to the point where it's

 ## 8px grid system